(Listed in no order other than the order they were thought of.)

 It is self-evident that Brooks is a highly talented scorer, although he is not flawless.
 Brooks’s 24.6 points per game came on a very tidy 48.3% shooting, but the pace of play that the Friars played was a factor in that, and that pace also biases his 7.0 rebounds per game average.
 He’s mainly a scorer from the mid-range area (mainly via pull-ups or turnaround jumpers) and the free throw line (due to his aggression), as even though he takes more than six three pointers per game, he is not especially good at them right now, hitting only 34% of them.
 Brooks can defend with the best of them when he wants to, as evidenced by his 1.5 steals and 1.2 blocks per game averages, but he doesn’t always want to, only sometimes applying himself in that end.
 And the common theme amongst all this is discipline – Brooks takes bad shots, makes bad decisions, doesn’t always play hard, complains, and gives sometimes intermittent defensive effort.

 Nevertheless, an apologist could blame that on the wider struggles and ill-discipline of the rest of his team, and the apologist may well be right.
 You could say that Brooks was emblematic of the team’s chucking, defensively-disinterested ways, or you could say he was held back by them and a coaching staff that didn’t instill enough discipline.
 Whichever it is, Marshon has enough size and athleticism for the pro game, and he has the best statline of the class.
-And the flaws behind the production don’t disguise quite how much of it there is – in addition to the rebounding, defense and scoring efficiency, Brooks is the second leading scorer in the nation.
+And the flaws behind the production don’t disguise quite how much of it there is – in addition to the rebounding, defence and scoring efficiency, Brooks is the second leading scorer in the nation.
 From the Big East, no less.
 He’s a talent.

 [Brooks also has the occasional desire to post up from 23 feet away.
 Shades of Rodney Green.
 Like it.]